 Today I’m not going to tell you what to do.
 Because deep down nobody wants to be told this.
 We want to build autonomy.
-Instead, I’m going to make some simple diet set up recommendations that have worked for the majority of my personal coaching clients.
+Instead, I’m going to make some simple diet and lifestyle recommendations to help with sustainable fat loss that has worked for the majority of my personal coaching clients.

-You get to choose if you want to apply some of the simple diet and lifestyle ideas, or ignore them and move on to another diet and fitness blog.
+You get to choose if you want to apply some of them or ignore them and move on to another diet and fitness blog.

 Before we jump into a simple diet and lifestyle set-up you’ll see two words used fairly often – “good enough.”
 Many of us get wrapped up in perfection.
 When dieting perfection isn’t needed – good enough is.